 Matt Harvey News Archive

-Harvey has a mild left ankle sprain but will start Saturday against the Yankees, ESPN New York's Adam Rubin reports.
+Harvey will start Sunday's game against the Yankees, Adam Rubin of ESPN New York reports.